-Where it is necessary to use hazardous materials, such as fuels (whether in containers or within fuel tanks and machinery), fertilisers, weed killers, paints or gas cylinders used for medical purposes, they should be stored in a secure and safe location, for example a properly ventilated fire-resistant storeroom.
+Where it is necessary to use hazardous materials, such as fuels (whether in containers or within fuel tanks and machinery), fertilisers, weed killers, paints or gas cylinders, they should be stored in a secure and safe location, for example a properly ventilated fire-resistant store room.
 Care should also be taken to ensure that incompatible materials are not stored together.
 If in any doubt you should seek the advice of your supplier.

-Explosives and flammable substances
+Explosives and flammable substances, pyrotechnics and special effects